wilferraciolli/fullCycle-liveTrackingRoutes/frontend/nextjs-ui/README.md

 run `npx create-next-app@latest nestjs-ui` to create this project

 # Running the app
-`npm run dev` - default is port 300 but it can be changeg
+`PORT=3001 npm run dev` - default is port 3000 but it gets changed to 3001 with the run script

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+# Dependencies
+### Google maps services api and loader
+run `npm install @googlemaps/google-maps-services-js @googlemaps/js-api-loader`
+and for the types run `npm install @types/google.maps --save-dev` Google maps will need the following API and Services enabled
+* Maps javascript API
+* Others needed for the API to display map, check api project

+### Lodash
+used as a util class to manipulate objects run `npm install lodash` and for the types run `npm i --save-dev @types/lodash`

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Learn More